Wu Rongrong

 Wu Rongrong (武嵘嵘; born 1985) is a Chinese feminist and a women's rights activist.
-She is a member of one of the larger feminist collectives in China known as "Feminist Five" or the "Gang of Five."
+She is a member of one of the larger feminist collectives in China known as the "Feminist Five" or the "Gang of Five".

 Early life and career

 Wu Rongrong was born in 1985 in Jiaocheng County, Lüliang, Shanxi Province in North China.
 She attended China Women's University and majored in social work.
-She spent nearly two years volunteering at China Children's Press and Publication Group., a news and publication organization under the Communist Youth League of China that promotes youth activities and social engagement.
+She spent nearly two years volunteering at China Children's Press and Publication Group, a news and publication organization under the Communist Youth League of China that promotes youth activities and social engagement.
 She also spent nearly four years as a volunteer at New Path Foundation in China.

-In a blog written by Wu herself, she shared the experiences she had during her university years of sexual harassment from the local village officials of her hometown.
-In the blog, she also attributes the patriarchal environment in which she grew up as a cause for her later activism for women's rights.
-It was also during her university years that she was diagnosed as a carrier of Hepatitis B.
+Wu experienced sexual harassment from her hometown's village officials during her university years.
+She attributes the patriarchal environment in which she grew up as a cause for her later activism for women's rights.
+It was also during her university years that she was diagnosed with hepatitis B.

-Wu established the Weizhiming Women’s Center in Hangzhou in 2014 and is its executive director.
-Previously, Wu was the project leader for women’s rights programs at the Beijing Yirenping Center, an organization dedicated to social justice and public health, and a staff member of the Beijing Aizhixing Institute, China’s leading NGO on the rights of people infected with HIV/AIDS.
+Wu established the Weizhiming Women's Center in Hangzhou in 2014 and is its executive director.
+Previously, Wu was the project leader for women's rights programs at the Beijing Yirenping Center, an organization dedicated to social justice and public health, and a staff member of the Beijing Aizhixing Institute, China's leading non-governmental organization on the rights of people infected with HIV/AIDS.